momentarylapse/tsunami/README.md

 # Tsunami

-Tsunami is an open-source digital audio workstation (DAW).
+Tsunami is an open-source *Digital Audio Workstation* (DAW).
 It is designed for ease of use and not-looking-crappy™.

+Written for Linux, can also run on Windows and MacOS.

 ## Features